UA-SRC-data/srpdio/src/modules/README.md

 - UO:0000187 percent
 - IAO:0000109 measurement datum

-The variables in `se_root_variables.csv` were organized and expanded to create `se_data_classes.csv` file is used to create a module with classes for information content entities from both EJS and ACS5.
+The variables in `se_root_variables.csv` were organized and expanded to create the `se_data_classes.csv` file, which is used to create a module with classes for information content entities from both EJS and ACS5.
 The module is stored in src/ontology/modules/se_data_classes.owl

+## Qalifier variables

+input file: se_qualifier_variables.csv

+ID range: none, see se_categorical_variables

+The qualitative variables (e.g., age range or disability status) by which the root variable are made more specific.

+The variables in `se_qualifier_variables.csv` were organized and extended to create the `se_categorical_variables.csv` file, which is used to create a module with classes for categorical variables from both EJS and ACS5.
+The module is stored in src/ontology/modules/se_categorical_qualities.owl.

+## SE data classes

+input file: se_data_variables.csv

+ID range: SRPDIO:1000000

+## SE categorical classes

+input file: se_categorical_variables.csv

+ID range: SRPDIO:1001000

 ## EJS module

+input file:se_root_variables.csv and se_categorical_variables.csv

+ID range: SRPDIO:1000000

 We are using a few dozen variables from the US EPA's Environmental Justice Screening tool (EJS).
-These variables are not complex like ACS5, so classes for them are simply being added in the robot module for root variable (above).
+These variables are not complex like ACS5, so classes for them are simply being added in the robot module for root variables (above).

+## AZEPHT module

+input file: azepht_classes.csv

+ID range: SRPDIO:5000000

+The AZEPHT variables are subclasses of STATO:0000413 (incidence), STATO:0000047 (count), or UO:0000187 (percent).
+They are data items like the ACS5 and EJS variables.
+This module also includes 1 process class and two material entity classes that have ENVO parents.
+These three classes are used to define some of the other AZEPHT classes.

 ## ACS5 module for categories